DS-USAFA/Computational-Probability-and-Statistics/docs/27-Linear-Regression-Basics.md

 2) Interpret the coefficients of a simple linear regression.

-3) Create a scatterplot with a regression line.
+3) Create a scatterplot with a regression line in R.

 4) Explain and check the assumptions of linear regression.